 Teachers will make reasonable and appropriate modifications and accommodations to the APIS learning program and differentiate their methods of instruction so as to maximize the learning of the students in their care.
 Such differentiation will provide support for mild learning, language, social, emotional, or physical needs of students.
-All modifications and accommodations will be made consistent to the requirements of the IB programme.
+All modifications and accommodations will be made consistent to the requirements of the IB programme as well as required Thai law.